dcadata/2022-congressional-performance-by-region/README.md

 # 2022-congressional-performance-by-region

-Comparing congressional performance by region in the 2022 elections
+Analysis of Congressional performance in the 2022 midterm elections